 In Diane Duane's RihannsuStar Trek novels, Romulan starships are frequently named Rhea's Helm.
-The titular, legendary helm was the product of a sorcerer-smith who was asked to create a helmet that would make the wearer impervious to all harm.
-When the helm was donned, the demon he'd bound into it bit the wearer's head off—nothing can harm a dead person.
+The original legendary helm was the product of a sorcerer-smith who, when captured by his enemies, was asked by them to create a helmet that would make the wearer impervious to all harm.
+When the helm was donned, the demon he'd bound into it bit the wearer's head off — nothing can harm a dead person.

 In The Bartimaeus Trilogy, "demons" such as Bartimaeus highly resent the magicians who summon and bind them (well-deserved.
 It's basically slavery), and actively search for any loophole in the magician's power or orders.
 In addition to usual malicious literalness, one popular method they use is to creatively interpret pauses for breath as periods, rendering commands completely worthless if the magician can't get them off in one breath.
 Some spirits are more creative with this than others.
 Usually they do follow orders as long as they are worded correctly without obvious loopholes, but it is mentioned that Nathaniel once encountered one who allegedly required a command half an hour long just to correctly fill his bath.

 Also, that's not even getting into what happens if a demon learns the summoner's True Name, or worse if the summoner botches a summoning ritual.
 When trying to summon high-level spirits, even the smallest mistake can get one eaten alive.